Madagascan Bat Guano

 Madagascan Bat Guano Grow Your Own Cannabis.

-Add the Madagascan Bat guano as recommended above, and crushed dolomitic lime at a rate of around 5 to 7.5 mls per litre of soil.
+Add the guano, as recommended above, and crushed dolomitic lime at a rate of around 5 to 7.5 mls per litre of soil.
 Guano and some other organic fertilisers can be mildly acidic.
 Healthy soils regulate their PH naturally and cannabis likes acidity, but crushed dolomite helps buffer any excess and releases calcium and magnesium.

 It is a basic agricultural item and every garden centre or nursery near you will stock it.
 This is particularly important if you are using fish emulsion as a supplementary feed as it can be very acidic.
 Volcanic rock dust and dried kelp meal are also beneficial but are not essential.